Accidents and Injury Claim Settlements: FAQ

 Be sure to end your letter with a specific settlement demand—a dollar amount you'd be willing to accept to settle your claim.

-See: Sample Demand Letters for Personal Injury Claims
+Learn more: Sample Demand Letters for Personal Injury Claims and Responding to the First Personal Injury Settlement Offer.

 How is my lawyer paid?

 Most personal injury lawyers handle cases on a contingency fee basis, meaning you won't have to pay fees upfront.
-Your lawyer gets paid only if you do—either through a settlement or court award.
+Instead, your lawyer gets paid only if you do—either through a settlement or court award.

 Most lawyers take an agreed-upon percentage of your compensation, typically 33%.
 Your fee agreements should spell out the exact percentage.
 Win or lose, you might have to pay court costs and other expenses like expert witness fees, filing fees, and court reporter fees.

-See: Lawyers' Fees in Your Personal Injury Case
+Learn more: Lawyers' Fees in Your Personal Injury Case.

 Can I get a lawyer to accept a lower percentage of my settlement?

-An attorney's fees are negotiable.
-As you interview attorneys to handle your injury case, you should bring up the fee arrangement.
-Most lawyers will immediately say something like "one-third is the industry standard," and that's true.
-But just like there is no average settlement. there is no average lawyer's fee.
-If you've got an excellent case, liability is clear, your damages are significant, and there's adequate insurance coverage, you should be able to negotiate a favorable fee agreement.
+An attorney's contingency fee percentage isn't set in stone.
+Most lawyers will ask for 33% (one-third) of your settlement, but you can negotiate.
+If you've got an excellent case—liability is clear, your damages are significant, and there's adequate insurance coverage—you might be able to negotiate a more favorable fee agreement.
 On the other hand, if your case requires a lot of work and liability isn't clear-cut, a lawyer probably won't accept a lower fee.

 How do I collect my personal injury settlement?

-When you settle an insurance claim, the insurance company will usually just write a check for the agreed-upon amount in exchange for your promise not to sue the insurer or the insured in connection with the accident that gave rise to your claim.
+When you settle an insurance claim, the insurance company will usually write a check or directly deposit the agreed-upon amount in exchange for your promise not to sue the insurer or the insured in connection with the accident that led to your claim.

-See: Collecting Your Injury Settlement Money or Judgement
+Learn more: Collecting Your Injury Settlement Money or Judgement.

 Will I need to pay taxes on my settlement money?